romil-m/Tower-of-Hanoi-visualizer/README.md

 ![image](https://user-images.githubusercontent.com/73889488/181035850-bcb6afa6-e878-4df5-a929-28c0caa7e1ef.png)

-In order to change the number of discs open Hanoi.py and make model as [[1,2,3],[],[]] (for 3 discs) Then according do changes in the discAttributes & the poles if needed.
+In order to change the number of discs open Hanoi.py and make model as [[1,2,3],[],[]] (for 3 discs) Then accordingly do changes in the discAttributes & the poles if needed.